pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 # Credit
 This tutorial was conceived for ZiF research and tutorial workshop by Lisa DeBruine (Feb.
 2020) presented again by Phillip Alday during the SMLP Summer School (Sep.
 2020).

-Updated and extended by Lisa Schwetlick & Daniel Backhaus after changes to the package.
+Updated and extended by Lisa Schwetlick & Daniel Backhaus, with the kind help of Phillip Alday,  after changes to the package.